Computer Lab Introduction

 We will be using more software throughout the workshop than what we’re asking you to download here, all of which should be accessible on the remote servers.
 Feel free to download and use any and all software on your personal device as well, just know that not everything will necessarily finish running in the allotted time, depending on your device.

-You will use Secure Shell (SSH) and sFTP to connect to your own personal virtual machine (VM).
+You will use Secure Shell (SSH) and Secure File Transfer Protocol (sFTP) to connect to your own personal virtual machine (VM).
 You will interact with your VM solely by typing or pasting commands into a terminal window.
 This way of interacting with a computer may not be familiar to you, but you will get some practice during this lab.

 SSH on Linux and macOS